rhmodding/rupert-tools/README.md

 ## group.py

-This tool allows the modmaker to modify a bcgrp's id to another one.
+This tool allows the modmaker to create a new bcgrp pointing to another id.

 ### Usage
 ```
-usage: group.py [-h] group index
+usage: group.py [-h] [-o OUTPUT] group index

-Change a music group's index
+Create a group with the specified group ID

 positional arguments:
   group                 Any music group.
 Sick Beat's gate group recommended
   index                 SFX index to point to

 options:
   -h, --help            show this help message and exit
+  -o OUTPUT, --output OUTPUT

 ```

 #### Examples

-Change the id of Big Rock Finish A to Spaceball's
+Create GROUP_WSD_NEW.bcgrp pointing to Spaceball's id from Big Rock Finish A's group.
 ```
 group.py GROUP_WSD_NTR_SHORT_LIVE_A.bcgrp 0x1000192
 ```